Corneal Cross-linking

 Corneal Cross-Linking

 Corneal Cross-linking (CXL) is a minimally invasive procedure designed to treat keratoconus, a condition where the cornea thins and bulges into a cone shape, distorting vision.
+Patients from the historic Edison and Ford Winter Estates to the serene Six Mile Cypress Slough Preserve and the vibrant downtown Fort Myers rely on this advanced treatment.
 This advanced treatment strengthens the cornea by applying riboflavin (vitamin B2) eye drops, followed by controlled UV light exposure.
 The process stabilizes the cornea, preventing further progression of the disease.

 Benefits of Corneal Cross-linking: